thorpej/c64-rom-326298/README.md

 to de-solder the orignal ROMs and install standard DIP-24 0.6 inch sockets (Jameco part number **39351**).
 Do this first!

-The easiest way to assemble the SRAM module is to use the C64's ROM sockets as a template.
+The easiest way to assemble the ROM module is to use the C64's ROM sockets as a template.
 Break off the pin headers from the strip, keeping runs of adjacent pins connected together, and insert them into the C64 ROM sockets using the list of pin numbers above.
 This will put the